Related Posts

 Pre-heat smoker for indirect grilling at 225 - 250 degrees F

-Place the seasoned ribs on the grill grate bone ribs down and smoke for 3 hours undisturbed.
+Place the seasoned ribs on the grill grate bone ribs down and cook pork ribs for 3 hours undisturbed.

 Step 2